 - In addition to word count, please provide the date/era of your setting and the location/culture it is set in.
 (These can be in general terms, but it helps for putting the story in context, especially if it uses a very tight point of view where the time/place are not specifically mentioned in the story.)
 If you are including fantasy elements and think I might not be familiar with the historic background for those elements, a very brief note in the cover e-mail is ok.

-If you don’t have a favorite manuscript format, here are the minimum essential elements it should have:
+If you don’t have a favorite manuscript format, here is a good basic format:

 - Use courier or a similar monospaced serif font, 12-point size